isayantan/LatentToken/README.md

 </p>
 To reproduce the plots, run the code in [here](notebooks/sentiment_analysis.ipynb).

-We find that, as the number of features used in the model are less, LSA-enhanced Logistic Regression outperforms the original models.
-For example $100$ features Logistic Regression has a ROC AUC score around 0.82 while LSA-enhanced counterpart has nearly 0.85 score.
+We find that, as the number of features used in the model decreases, LSA-enhanced Logistic Regression outperforms the original models.
+For example, $100$ features Logistic Regression, which has an ROC AUC score of around 0.82, while the LSA-enhanced counterpart has a score of nearly 0.85.

 ### Advantage with LSA Embedding